MPins/lightning-nodenamer/README.md

 I'm creating a Grafana Dashboard to show the nodenamer results.

-I'm using Promta agent which ships the contents of local logs to a private Grafana Loki instance or Grafana Cloud.
+I'm using Promtail agent which ships the contents of local logs to a private Grafana Loki instance or Grafana Cloud.

 This way the change that is underconstruction is the creation of log files by Nodenamer.